ivandimitrov8080/personal-website/content/notes/unix/audio_production.md

 [Reference](https://jackaudio.org/faq/pulseaudio_and_jack.html)

-Run `yay -S jack2`.
+Run `paru -S jack2`.
 This will install the server, after which you'll want some configuration.

 While pulseaudio is running, jack2 cannot access the same soundcard that PA is using.